openstack-archive/networking-powervm/doc/source/devref/index.rst

 ===============

-In the Developer Guide, you will find information on how to develop for Neutron-PowerVM and how it interacts with Neutron.
-You will also find information on setup and usage of Neutron-PowerVM.
+In the Developer Guide, you will find information on how to develop for Networking-PowerVM and how it interacts with Neutron.
+You will also find information on setup and usage of Networking-PowerVM.

 Internals and Programming